Corey-M/NAudio.Lame/README.md

 The `LameMP3FileWriter` class implements a `Stream` that encodes data written to it, writing the encoded MP3 data to either a file or a stream you provide.

-Note that on .NET Core you must initialize the resource assembly loader before using any other feature of the library:

-    Loader.Init();

 ### Sample Code

 Here is a very simple codec class to convert a WAV file to and from MP3: